 Not sure what he means, I answered, “Oh, I’ll be a sophomore.
 I guess that’s high school.”

 “It depends.
 I mean which school are you attending?”

 “Well, I go to Ransom.
 It’s private.”

 I vaguely remember some story about East Coast private schools.
 I assume it is really fancy, but I not going to let on I think so.

 “What’s wrong with the local high school?”

 “Well, they just desegregated the public schools.
-Since they let the colored attend, they are not getting as many graduates into top schools.”
+Since they let the coloreds attend, they are not getting as many graduates into top schools.”